Boeing B-17 Flying Fortress: Japanese-captured B-17s

-Three damaged B-17s, one "D" and two "E" series, were rebuilt during 1942 to flying status by Japanese technicians and mechanics, using parts salvaged from abandoned B-17 wrecks in the Philippines and the Java East Indies.
-The three bombers, which still contained their top secret Norden bombsights, were ferried to Japan where they underwent extensive technical evaluation by the Giken, the Imperial Japanese Army Air Force's Air Technical Research Institute (Koku Gijutsu Kenkyujo) at Tachikawa's air field.
+In 1942, Japanese technicians and mechanics rebuilt three damaged B-17s, one "D" and two "E" series, using parts salvaged from abandoned B-17 wrecks in the Philippines and the Java East Indies.
+The three bombers, which still contained their top-secret Norden bombsights, were ferried to Japan where they underwent extensive technical evaluation by the Giken, the Imperial Japanese Army Air Force's Air Technical Research Institute (Koku Gijutsu Kenkyujo) at Tachikawa's air field.
 The "D" model, later deemed an obsolescent design, was used in Japanese training and propaganda films.
-The two "E"s were used to develop B-17 air combat counter-tactics and also used as enemy aircraft in pilot and crew training films.
-One of the two "E" Flying Fortresses was photographed late in the war by U. S. aerial recon.
-It was code-named "Tachikawa 105" after the mystery aircraft's wingspan was measured (104-ft.) but never identified.
-Photo-recon analysts never made the connection to it being a captured B-17 until after the war.
-No traces of the 3 captured Flying Fortresses were ever found in Japan by Allied occupation forces.
+The two "E"s were used to develop air combat tactics for use against B-17s; they were also used as enemy aircraft in pilot and crew training films.
+One of the two "E"s was photographed late in the war by US aerial recon.
+It was code-named "Tachikawa 105" after the mystery aircraft's wingspan (104 ft) but not correctly identified as a captured B-17 until after the war.
+No traces of the three captured Flying Fortresses were ever found in Japan by Allied occupation forces.
 The bombers were assumed either lost by various means or scrapped late in the war for their vital war materials.

 Postwar history

 U.S. Air Force

-Following the end of World War II, the B-17 was quickly phased out of use as a bomber and the Army Air Forces retired most of its fleet.
-Flight crews ferried the bombers back across the Atlantic to the United States where the majority were sold for scrap and melted down, although significant numbers remained in use in second-line roles such as VIP transports, air-sea rescue and photo-reconnaissance.
+After World War II, the B-17 was quickly phased out of use as a bomber and the Army Air Forces retired most of its fleet.
+Flight crews ferried the bombers back across the Atlantic to the United States where the majority were sold for scrap and melted down, although many remained in use in second-line roles such as VIP transports, air-sea rescue and photo-reconnaissance.
 Strategic Air Command (SAC), established in 1946, used reconnaissance B-17s (at first called F-9 [F for Fotorecon], later RB-17) until 1949.

 The USAF Air Rescue Service of the Military Air Transport Service (MATS) operated B-17s as so-called "Dumbo" air-sea rescue aircraft.
 Work on using B-17s to carry airborne lifeboats had begun in 1943, but they entered service in the European theater only in February 1945.
 They were also used to provide search and rescue support for B-29 raids against Japan.
 About 130 B-17s were converted to the air-sea rescue role, at first designated B-17H and later SB-17G.
 Some SB-17s had their defensive guns removed, while others retained their guns to allow use close to combat areas.
 The SB-17 served through the Korean War, remaining in service with USAF until the mid-1950s.